 My coverage of Claire and Tom’s wedding day began with Claire at Halton House, photographing as she had her hair and makeup done.
-Claire was joined by her Mum and sister and was later joined by her Dad who accompanied her to the church a 1955 Austin Princess Limousine.
-Halton House has a magnificent staircase so I made sure to capture a photo of Claire and her Dad walking down it as they made their way down it on the way to the car.
+Halton House has a magnificent staircase, so I captured a photo of Claire and her Dad walking down it as they made their way down it on the way to their wedding car.

-On leaving the church Tom’s RAF collegues formed a guard of honour raising their swords forming an archway for the newlyweds to walk under.
+On leaving the church Tom’s RAF colleagues formed a guard of honour, raising their swords, forming an archway for the newlyweds to walk under.
 Unfortunately, it was a wet rainy day so the bride and groom head straight into their wedding car for the short drive to their Halton House wedding reception.

 RAF Halton House wedding reception

-On arriving at Halton House for the wedding reception, I started taking group portraits of the couple with their family, friends on the staircase.
+On arriving at Halton House for the wedding reception, I started taking group portraits of the couple with their family and friends on the staircase.

-As it was such a wet and windy day, it didn’t look as though there would be much opportunity to take the couple outside so we took some portraits around the house making good use of the balconies and chandeliers to capture some romantic wedding photos.
+As it was such a wet and windy day, it didn’t look as though there would be much opportunity to take the couple outside, so we took some portraits around the house using the balconies and chandeliers to capture some romantic wedding photos.

-Wedding guests dined in the central hall, which is a stunning room for wedding breakfast with its high ceiling, ornate walls and glass dome.
+Wedding guests dined in the stunning central hall, a lovely setting for a wedding breakfast with its high ceiling, ornate walls and glass dome.

-The wedding day was rounded off with dancing in the dining room.
-Claire and Tom had chosen “Die A Happy Man” by Thomas Rhett as their first dance song and then Claire had a Father-Daughter dance with her dad before everyone else joined the dancefloor and were entertained by The Fat Cats band.
+Claire and Tom had chosen “Die A Happy Man” by Thomas Rhett as their first dance song and then Claire had a Father-Daughter dance with her dad before everyone else joined the dancefloor.

-As it was such a wet and windy day we hadn’t had an opportunity to throw any confetti outside as planned.
-So I suggested to the couple that during the bands break between sets that we assembled all their guests on the dance floor for a confetti shot.
+As it was such a wet and windy day, we had thrown no confetti.
+I suggested to the couple that we could gather all their guests on the dance floor for a confetti shot in the evening.
 I’m so glad I did as it was a lovely way to end my coverage of their wedding day.